d3jn/vim-worker/README.md

 ```

 ## Usage
 Create `.vim-worker` file in the directory you are working in.
 Each line of this file will represent one separate task (shell command).
-For example, this is how you can define two tasks in this file:
+For example, this is how you can define three tasks in this file:

 ```
 echo "It works"